ahmad-hkths/prifinity-ai/README.md

 - All core functionality and features were completed by the submission deadline.
 - **Post-deadline updates** (committed after Aug 1) include:
    *  Added basic analytics for usage statistics only (e.g., page visits, general interaction metrics).
 These have **no impact on app features or functionality**.
+   *  Updated tech stack section in readme for clarity

 ## 📜 Features